MUSEP 7005 - Pedagogy Research Seminar V

 Rationale for assessment: It is expected the entire focus of the Research Project will be on the skills and understanding with which the student addresses key factors concerning child development, established teaching methodologies, principles of music education, cultural and social contexts in answer to relevant research questions.

 Guides to the layout, content and categorisation of the Research Project will be distributed in seminars.

 Criteria for the Research Project assessment will be discussed during seminar.

-SubmissionResearch Project will be submitted online using MyUni.
+SubmissionResearch Paper will be delivered online, through MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending